British Airways owner IAG expects return to profit in 2022

 It had warned in November that it was heading for a 2021 loss of about 3 billion euro, hurt by pandemic restrictions for most of the year, an improvement on 2020's 4.39 billion euro loss.

-IAG said it expected to report a significant quarterly operating loss in the first quarter of 2022 but to be profitable from the second quarter.
+IAG said on Friday it expected to report a "significant" operating loss for the first quarter of 2022 due to normal seasonality, the impact of Omicron on near-term bookings and the impact on operating costs of re-building capacity.

+However, it expects its operating result to be profitable from the second quarter, leading both operating profit and net cash flows from operating activities to be "significantly positive" for the year.

+It said Omicron had affected bookings in January and February 2022 but has had a minimal impact on bookings for Easter and summer 2022.

 ((james.davey@thomsonreuters.com))